 In some cases a vehicular manslaughter charge may be elevated to a murder charge and as criminal defense lawyers we do everything we can to prevent that from ever happening.

-At the Hedding Law Firm, our Van Nuys Criminal Attorneys have defended many clients involved in vehicular manslaughter charges and we have achieved excellent results.
+At the Hedding Law Firm, our San Fernando and Van Nuys Criminal Attorneys have defended many clients involved in vehicular manslaughter charges and we have achieved excellent results.
 Our persistence and dedication guarantees competent and effective representation.
 We handle criminal cases in all San Fernando Valley criminal Courts.

 Does your vehicular manslaughter charge involve alcohol?
 No need to worry; we are known as the DUI Kings of of the San Fernando Valley, California.
 Do not waste any time and get in touch with the our law firm.
 Our main office is located in Encino, California.